ividrine/hetzner-k8s/README.md

 # Cloud Lab Infrastructure

-Platform for running my personal applications / websites in kubernetes.
+Platform for running applications in kubernetes.

 ## Description